-- Check Sensors- Safety sensors are designed to prevent the garage door from opening and closing when an object is in the path of the sensor beam, preventing a potentially dangerous event—check to see if the beam is blocked.
+- Check the Safety Sensors: Garage door's safety sensors are designed to prevent the garage door from opening and closing when an object is in the path of the sensor beam, preventing a potentially dangerous event—check to see if the beam is blocked.
 Garage door sensors may also be dirty and need to be wiped free from dust.
 They may also be out of alignment which might need to be repaired by a garage door professional.

-- Check all Operators- It might sound simple enough, but many times, the battery may be dead in your car remote and the garage door can be activated from the wall unit.
-If your car remote light flashes in a strange way when activated, it may be displaying a diagnostic code which can be deciphered from the instructions found in the user manual.
+- Check All Operators: It might sound simple enough, but many times, the battery may be dead in your car remote and the garage door can be activated from the wall unit.
+If your car remote light flashes in a strange way when activated, it may be displaying a diagnostic code that can be deciphered from the instructions found in the user manual.

 Opener System or Garage Door Hardware?

 If all else fails, you may have something wrong with your garage door hardware or the opener system itself—with some garage door opener problems; it might even be both.
 It’s always a good idea to call a professional garage door expert to diagnose the system.

 According to Jim Norman of Overhead Door Company of Central Jersey “Oftentimes, the opener system may be blamed for the problems.
 In reality, the garage door hardware is the root of the problem.
 Yet, if either system has a flaw, neither the door hardware nor the opener system can work in unison which results in a total system failure.”

 Professional garage door mechanics have the experience to see which part of a system is working and which part is not—and if they are working together in unison.
 Remember, if all else fails, you can pull the emergency release handle hanging from the overhead unit to open and close the door manually.
 This will allow you to test the spring and rail systems of the garage door hardware.